Magnolia Bible College

 Magnolia Bible College (abbrev.
-MBC) was a private Christian Bible college, founded in 1976, affiliated with the Churches of Christ.
+MBC) was a private Christian Bible college, in Mississippi.
+Founded in 1976, it was affiliated with the Churches of Christ.
 The founding church was the South Huntington Church of Christ, with an aim for training preachers and teachers for service within churches of Christ.
 The college was located in Kosciusko, Mississippi, USA, and offered the B.A., the B.S., and the B.Th. degrees in Bible.
 The degrees awarded by MBC were available to both men and women, regardless of religious affiliation.

 The college was accredited by the Commission on Colleges of the Southern Association of Colleges and Schools and offered general education courses which were fully transferable to other institutions of higher learning.

 Due to stringent financial hardships, Magnolia Bible College closed on December 17, 2009.
 Its sister-school, Freed-Hardeman University, now serves as MBC's retainer (e.g. official records, transcript requests).